A Scalable Game-Theoretic Approach for Selecting Security Controls from Standardized Catalogues: The Proposed Approach

 \begin{definition}[Effectiveness of a Proper Security Control Combination] The effectiveness of a proper security control combination towards an asset's security objective $\mathit{Eff}: P \rightarrow \mathbb{R}$ is a function defined inductively for any proper security control combinations $a, b \in P$ in a security control algebra $\C$ as:

 where $E$ is a function that returns the effectiveness assigned to an atomic control for an asset's security objective (see Section~\ref{sec:approach:eff}). \end{definition}

 With Definition~\ref{def:effInduction}, the payoff values in the game matrix can be calculated.
-Note that the calculation of the effectiveness of a security control combination is inspired from the combined effectiveness calculation as part of NASA's DDP approach~\cite{Feather2005}.
+Note that the calculation of the effectiveness of a security control combination is inspired from the combined effectiveness calculation as part of NASA's DDP approach~\cite{Feather2005}, in which effectiveness is calculated by subtracting the compounded ineffectiveness of each control in the combination from complete effectiveness (i.e., 1).

 \textit{After this step, the analyst will have the game matrix so that they can proceed to play the game.}